kabu03/expense-tracker/README.md

 ### 2) Open and Run the Project:

 Open the project in your preferred Java IDE.
 Run the application from the main class.
-### 3) Create Your Expense File:
+### 3) Rename the Expense File:
-Before using Expense Tracker, you need to create your own expense file.
-Make a new file named `expenses.ser` in the project's root directory.
+Before using the expense tracker, rename the `expenses_sample.ser` file to `expenses.ser` in the project's root directory.
 This file will be used to store your expense data using Java serialization.
 #### Custom File Name (Optional):
 If you prefer a different file name, create the file with your chosen name.
-Then, open `ExpenseFileHandler.java`.
-Change the file name in the code to match your new file name.
+Then, open `ExpenseFileHandler.java`, and change the file name in the code to match your new file name.

 ## Contributing
 Your contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repo and submit a pull request.